superzrb126/learning/Docker-0.4.0-release-note,-June-3-2013.md

 To inaugurate our new "contributor of the month" section, we would like to send a special shout-out to [Backjlack](http://github.com/unclejack).
 Backjlack - although we've never met you, we want you to know we deeply appreciate your contribution to the community and the project.
 Your [participation on IRC](https://botbot.me/freenode/docker/search/?q=backjlack) is incredibly helpful, and it seems sometimes you know the project even better than the core contributors!

-On behalf of the Docker core team, I hope we can buy you a beer one of these days.
+On behalf of the Docker core team, we hope we can buy you a beer one of these days.

 Thanks!